codefellows/seattle-code-301d75/class-09/README.md

     }
   }

-  // error handeling is built in with the .catch() so we don't need a try/catch function doSomething() {
+  // error handling is built in with the .catch() so we don't need a try/catch function doSomething() {
     axios
       .get(url)